-Gypsy’s restaurant is that ideal place where you’d want to go on a first date due to its really coziness.
-It’s also an amazing place to announce breakups (after eating of course).
+Gypsy’s restaurant is that ideal place where you’d want to go on a first date due to its really cozy nature.
+It’s also an amazing place to announce breakups (after eating of course!).

 Family and friends get-togethers too can best be done here due to the interesting sitting arrangements and availability of dope spots for pictures.

 Remember I told you earlier I’d explain what this team was about?

 Adesi is a staunch Liverpool fan who’s got some insane love for football commentary.
 Of course, he can’t start a TV show or rent a studio, so he assembled a team of mildly professional individuals.

 Tope is so good with lightning and camera setup that he can assemble any location in less than 10 minutes.

 Yusuff’s job is more abstract, he ensures Adesi is well psyched up for every show so as to give his best.